dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 ### IBS on AMD Platforms

 Instruction-Based Sampling (IBS) is an AMD64 processor feature that can be used to collect specific metrics related to instruction fetch and instruction execution.
-The processor pipeline of an AMD processor consists of two separate phases: a front-end phase that fetches AMD64 instruction bytes and a back-end phase that executes `ops`.
+The pipeline of an AMD processor consists of two separate phases: a front-end phase that fetches AMD64 instruction bytes and a back-end phase that executes `ops`.
 As the phases are logically separated, there are two independent sampling mechanisms: IBS Fetch and IBS Execute.

 - IBS Fetch monitors the front end of the pipeline and provides information about ITLB (hit or miss), I-cache (hit or miss), fetch address, fetch latency, and a few other things.
 - IBS Execute monitors the back end of the pipeline and provides information about instruction execution behavior by tracking the execution of a single op.
 For example, branch (taken or not, predicted or not), and load/store (hit or miss in D-caches and DTLB, linear address, load latency).